mpbraendli/dabtools/README.md

-There is an experimental Viterbi decoder (which uses x64 SSE instructions, so will only compile for x64) which can be enabled by uncommenting the "ENABLE_SPIRAL_VITERBI" line in the Makefile.
+There is an experimental Viterbi decoder (which uses x64 SSE instructions, so will only compile for x64) which can be enabled by setting the "ENABLE_SPIRAL_VITERBI" option in cmake.
 Please ensure you do a "make clean" whenever changing this option.

 This Viterbi decoder gives a massive performance boost - reducing CPU